 An experienced law firm like Jacoby & Meyers will know what costs should be included and will have economic analysts who can put a financial value on those long-term injuries or disabilities.

-Who Can be Held Liable in a Collision with a Truck, Big Rig or 18-Wheeler?
+Liability in a Collision with a Truck, Big Rig or 18-Wheeler

-- Insurance is one source of compensation in any vehicle accident.
-However, many factors are in play in a big rig accident, Responsibility may rest with the company that owns or operates the truck, with the manufacturer of the truck or with the way inspections or laws have been applied.
+Insurance is one source of compensation in any vehicle accident.
+However, many factors are in play in a big rig accident.
+Responsibility may rest with the company that owns or operates the truck, with the manufacturer of the truck, and so on.

-- Retailers can be liable if they fail to let owners know about potential dangers, if they sold a truck that they knew to have defects or failed to notify the owners when there were defects.
+Retailers can be liable if they fail to let owners know about potential dangers.
+For instance, they might have sold a truck that they knew to have defects or failed to notify the owners about the defects.

 Accidents involving large trucks and vehicles can raise complex issues.
 Understanding these potential causes and doing the extensive research that might be necessary to prove them requires an accident lawyer like Jacoby & Meyers with the resources to hire experts who can document these and other potential issues that caused the accident.